 Then again, cotton is a major component of U.S. currency (75% or so of every bill, unless that’s recently changed) but I can’t imagine that was a conscious connection on behalf of the writers.
 More likely they forgot that they already built lint into the Melmac Mythology in a different way.
 Those idiots.
 It’s like they aren’t even reading my Melmac Facts!

 The support group arrives in the next scene, and I admit it’s impressive that ALF landed a cameo from Leisure Suit Larry so late in its run.
-In the kitchen ALF makes fun of the women on the right for being overweight.
+In the kitchen ALF makes fun of the woman on the left for being overweight.

 WE WILL ALL MISS THIS SHOW